 The Ride (optional)

-The Ride is a 75-minute bus tour of Manhattan with an interactive experience and a panoramic window to experience the city in a different way, where comedy, dance, and music accompany you throughout the ride.
-It's like stepping inside a Broadway musical set on the streets of New York.
+The Ride is a 75-minute bus tour of Manhattan with an interactive experience and a panoramic window to experience the city in a different way, where comedy, dance and music accompany you throughout the tour.
+It's like stepping into a Broadway musical set on the streets of New York.

 Too much information!
 I know: choosing your New York sightseeing pass is not easy.
 In case you're not entirely clear, here's the rundown to help you make a decision.
 The New York CityPass is for you if:

-- You're going to be in New York for a week
+- You will be in New York for a week

 - You have little time to organize your trip

 - You like to explore a new city at your own pace

 - You have a tight budget for your trip

 Keep in mind that the New York CityPass lasts 9 days from your first use, so you don't need to do it all in your first two or three days in New York.
 The best use of your pass is to spread out your visits and use it at least two or three times a day.